chrisns/talks/PolicyAsVersionedCode.md

 ---

-25 person in hoodie, nodding
+# @TODO: 25 person in hoodie, nodding

 <!--